University Women's Club: History

+2 Audley Square

 The house was built by Lord Arthur Russell in about 1880 to house his large family: the architect was T. H. Wyatt.
 The terrace and garden are now planted with green, white and violet plants, the colours associated with the Suffragette movement.
 A large London plane tree stands in the middle of the garden, probably originally planted in the grounds of Chesterfield House.

+The property was purchased for £22,500, with a £15,000 mortgage to the Misses Russell.
+Within 2 months a Debenture issue had already raised £14,000 from the members and by 1924 the balance to the Misses Russell had been cleared, with the help of a loan of £10,00 from the Alliance Assurance Company.
+By 1932, the new mortgage had been paid off, and the club house was declared to be an unencumbered freehold, held in trust for the club, on behalf of the debenture holders.

-The Club today
+The club today

-Today, the University Women's Club is the only women's club in the UK to be wholly owned and managed by its Members.
+Today, the University Women's Club is the only women's club in the UK to be wholly owned and managed by its members.

 Its event schedule includes many dinners and other social events.

 In March 2014, Fiona Lazareff, a member of the committee, launched the annual Techpreneurs Awards on behalf of the club.

-The Club has close ties with the East India Club, which occasionally co-organises functions for members of both clubs.
+The club has close ties with the East India Club, which occasionally co-organises functions for members of both clubs.

-Members of the club pay an initial joining fee and an annual subscription.
+Members pay an initial joining fee and an annual subscription.
+Fees vary according to location and demographics in order to attract a wide range of members.
+Referral also plays a part: the club's website states "All prospective members must be proposed and seconded by a member in good standing."